-On October 24, 2018, CTAC delivered a patient input consultation workshop in Toronto that provided an overview of the Common Drug Review patient input process and key findings from the doravirine/lamivudine/tenofovir disoproxil fumarate clinical trials.
-Rounak Khan (Community Engagement Specialist at CTAC), and Amanda Fletcher (Policy Researcher at CTAC) delivered the consultation workshop.
-People living with HIV were invited to participate to the workshop.
+On February 7, 2019, CTAC delivered a patient input consultation workshop in Toronto that provided an overview of the Common Drug Review patient input process and key findings from the dolutegravir/lamivudine clinical trials.
+Rounak Khan (Director of Community Engagement at CTAC), and Amanda Fletcher (Director of Policy, Research, and Development at CTAC) delivered the consultation workshop.
+People living with HIV were invited to participate in the workshop.
 We also recognize that CDR patient input submissions are much stronger if the voice of people who have had (or believe themselves to have had) experience with the new therapy under consideration are included.
-As such, we attempted to invite those to the workshop who had experience with any of the components within this 3-drug combination, or the new combination itself.
+As such, we attempted to invite those to the workshop who had experience with any of the components within this 2-drug combination, or the new combination itself.
+CTAC also administered a web-based survey that was advertised on CTAC's website, and emailed to CTAC members and partners.
+The survey was made available from Thursday February 14, 2019 to Monday March 4, 2019.

-In total, seven participants attended the workshop.
-CTAC has compiled data from all seven workshop participants.
+Nine participants attended the workshop, and three individuals completed the online survey.
+In total, CTAC has compiled data from all twelve individuals.
 All of the respondents identified themselves as HIV-positive.
-Five participants identified as male.
-Two participants identified as female.
-Three participants were in their 40's, three participants were in their 50's, while the remaining participant was in their 20's.
-All participants are on treatment for HIV.
+Eight participants identified as male.
+Four participants identified as female.
+CTAC had a wide age range of individuals that participated in either the workshop, or the online survey.
+One participant was in their 20's, one participant was in their 40's, 6 participants were in their 50's and three participants were in their 60's.
+All of the participants are on treatment for HIV.
 The number of years in treatment varied from 5 years to approx. 34 years.
-In addition to the results of this survey, survey data collected for a patient submission on dolutegravir, and dolutegravir rilpivirine have been used to inform and support this patient submission.
+In addition to the results of the survey and workshop, survey data collected for a patient submission on dolutegravir, and dolutegravir rilpivirine have been used to inform and support this patient submission.